Today I want to share my favorite books about mental health with you. These books have really helped me when I have gone through hard times.

 That's why I put together this reading list based on different levels you may be at.

-Whether you struggle with anxiety, depression, self-love, being more mindful, or just need simple reminders that you’re doing just fine, this book list is for you.
+Whether you struggle with anxiety, depression, self-love, being more mindful, or just need simple reminders that you're doing just fine, this booklist of the best books about mental health is for you.

 Some of them teach you how to journal and meditate, others are fictional, but all of them provide inspiring and helpful ways you can start improving your mental health.